Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Introduction

+Determining the origin of a stochastic gravitational wave background is a difficult task, since many models can produce spectra with similarly peaked shapes \cite{Caprini:2018mtu}.
+Thus, in discriminating between these models it becomes necessary to explore other observables.
+A compelling possibility is to study the anisotropies in this background.
 We expect any stochastic gravitational wave background to be anisotropic to some extent, as it happens for the cosmic microwave background.
-Cosmological sources typically produce much smaller anisotropies than astrophysical ones, and inflation is no exception.
-Since the generation of scalar-induced gravitational waves is a local process, widely separated patches in the sky (which correspond to low multipoles and are therefore easier to detect) are essentially uncorrelated if the fluctuations are Gaussian.
+Cosmological sources typically produce much smaller anisotropies than astrophysical ones,\footnote{See e.g.\,\cite{Bodas:2022urf} for an estimate of the anisotropies in the context of cosmological phase transitions, and \cite{NANOGrav:2023tcn} for an estimate of the anistotropies produced by a background of supermassive black hole binaries.} and inflation is no exception.
+Since the generation of scalar-induced gravitational waves is a local process, widely separated patches in the sky (which correspond to low multipoles and are therefore easier to detect \cite{Bartolo:2019zvb}) are essentially uncorrelated if the fluctuations are Gaussian.
 This conclusion changes in the presence of non-Gaussianity, however \cite{Bartolo:2019oiq,Bartolo:2019zvb,Bartolo:2019yeu,Dimastrogiovanni:2022afr}.
 If, for instance, we have non-Gaussianity of the local form $\mathcal{R}\sim f_{\rm NL}\delta\phi^2$, then in Fourier space the relation turns into a convolution and the possibility that two short-wavelength modes conspire to create a long-wavelength one opens up, effectively correlating distant patches.
-Moreover, since non-inflationary cosmological sources typically produce stochastic gravitational wave backgrounds that are generically Gaussian in character, these anisotropies could help distinguish scalar-induced gravitational waves from other types of signals.
+Moreover, since non-inflationary cosmological sources typically produce stochastic gravitational wave backgrounds that are generically Gaussian in character \cite{Bodas:2022urf}, these anisotropies could help distinguish scalar-induced gravitational waves from other types of signals.